Shellen Lubin: Other works

-Monday Morning Quotes

-In 1998, Shellen Lubin began writing a weekly mailer called Monday Morning Quotes.
-They are quotes from other sources, followed by a brief observation about them, what they describe or how they relate to each other.
-Initially it was only sent to a small group of her friends, but eventually her subscribers grew through word of mouth.
-Since interest grew, she archived many of them on her website, and continues adding new subscribers each week.
-Quotes about morning to her credit have also been covered on other related quotes site.

 Backstage articles

 Based on her years of work in theater and her growing Monday Morning Quotes mailing list, the theater publication, Backstage, commissioned Shellen Lubin to write seven cover pieces about the experience of living as an artist and working in the business of the Arts.
 She is the only person ever to have written for Back Stage from a philosophical perspective.